Troubleshooting the PI Server integration

 The data type sent to the PI Server.
 This is an actually OMF type definition and is the exact type definition sent to the PI Web API endpoint.

-Recreate a single or a sets of PI Server objects and resend all the data for them to the PI Server on the Asset Framework hierarchy level
+Recreate a single PI Server object or a set of PI Server objects.
+Resend all the data for them to the PI Server on the Asset Framework hierarchy level.

-• delete the objects in the PI Server, AF + Data archive, that are to be recreated or were partially sent.
+• Delete the AF Elements in the AF Database that are to be recreated or were partially sent

-• create a new DISABLED north instance using a new, unique name and having the same AF hierarchy as the 1st north instance
+• Create a new DISABLED OMF North instance using a new, unique name and having the same AF hierarchy as the first OMF North instance

-• install foglamp-filter-asset on the new north instance
+• Install foglamp-filter-asset on the new OMF North instance

-• configure foglamp-filter-asset with a rule like the following one
+• Configure foglamp-filter-asset with a rule like this:

 {